Contact form

 USA issued a postage stamp on the Hindu festival Diwali.
 The stamp was issued on 5th Oct 2016 in USA, much in advance of actual day of Diwali which was 30th Oct 2016 in India.
 Here is the story behind the screen.

-A vertical strip (Courtesy: Siddhartha Chowdhury)
+A vertical strip (Gifted by Siddhartha Chowdhury)

 The resident Indian-American community in USA had long been trying for an official Diwali stamp.
 The efforts were on for nearly a decade.
 New York based Ranju Batra, Chair Diwali Stamp Project had picked up the mantle in 2010 with ultimate objective of official issuance of a Diwali stamp by United States Postal Services (USPS).
 She spearheaded the movement, with the active support of her husband Ravi Batra and other like-minded people.
 She organized petitions – both on-line and off-line.
 Later the strategy was changed and it was focused on offline applications i.e. petitions were sent through hard copies.
 She mobilized petitions to Citizens’ Stamp Advisory Committee who decides and approves the subject of the postage stamp in USA.
 The number of applications grew from tens to hundreds to thousands to tens of thousands!